stratzilla/chess-engine/README.md

 Besides alpha-beta pruning, the tree search is otherwise exhaustive but it doesn't need to be.
 Consider a branch node where the current board state is checkmate: this is a terminal case and there should be no future moves in branch nodes.
 The search algorithm evaluates branch nodes like this as a fixed value rather than recursing further to see more moves.
 Secondly, threefold repetition needs to be addressed with a move buffer: if the AI sees a branch node of a move which it has made within the last three moves, it needs to ignore this.
 Not only to prevent move reduplication but also to prune those branches.
 AI forfeiture is a possibility in the late game as it runs out of viable moves when considering the buffer.

-There was an attempt to keep board dumps and reference these scores to prune further branches.
-Dumping board states and score at every node in an `std::vector<std::string>` can let the AI reference these values were it to encounter a previously examined node.
-The problem is it is usually cheaper to recurse through branches rather than iterate over an `std::vector` which could be millions of elements large.
-I tried this method of further pruning and it was in fact slower than keeping it vanilla.
-This is a "poor" version of transposition tables and I may implement proper tables in the future.

 # Performance

 While the performance is system specific, using a depth of `[1, 4]` results in very speedy AI decision and with a depth of `5` having adequate speed.
 The program can accept any depth greater than `0`, although the depth which NegaMax search uses is one plus this number (eg. using a depth of `1` searches 1 ply beyond available moves).
 Timing for moves is below: